Retro-Artist/Retro-Artist/README.md

 # Rhuan Lucas (Retro Artist)

-Enthusiast of 3D graphics and computational science with a curious mind for low-level languages and full-stack development.
-Passionate about experimenting with code and exploring performance, algorithms, and rendering techniques!
+Curious mind for low-level languages and full-stack development.
+Enthusiast of 3D Engines, Passionate about experimenting with code and exploring performance, algorithms, and artistic rendering techniques!

 ---